458456

 The company’s products add convenience to everyday life, and they are also convenient to find.
 Ubiquitous retailers such as supermarkets, mass merchants, drug stores, and specialty stores sell Utz products.

-Packaged Food
+Shelf-Stable Food

 As America industrialized and moved away from an agricultural economy, people faced more demands on their time.
-Packaged foods emerged as a solution offering convenience to the evolving American family, whether it be canned goods, prepared meals, or snacks.
+Packaged foods emerged as a solution offering convenience to the evolving American family, whether it be canned goods or snacks.
 Today, Americans seek brands that are high in quality, reliable, and reasonably priced.
 Furthermore, there's a growing emphasis on health-conscious and sustainable food options.
 Packaged food stocks are considered resilient investments.
 People always need to eat, so these companies can enjoy consistent demand as long as they stay on top of changing consumer preferences.
 The industry spans from multinational corporations to smaller specialized firms and is subject to food safety and labeling regulations.

 Competitors in salty snacks include PepsiCo (NASDAQ:PEP), Nestle (SWX:NESN), and Mondelez (NASDAQ:MDLZ).